Blotch3D/Blotch3D/README.md

 MyBlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.3f);

-// set the custom effect for the sprite
+// Specify a SetEffect delegate that sets the custom effect for the sprite

 MyTranslucentSprite.SetEffect = (s,effect) =\>